-The IATA LAR are appropriate, in most cases, for the non-air transport of all species of animals.
-However, for transports exceeding 48 hours, additional provisions may be necessary.
+IATA LAR are appropriate, in most cases, for the non-air transport of all species of animals.
+However, for transport exceeding 48 hours, additional provisions may be necessary.
 Such provisions may not be appropriate for all species.
 Examples of such provisions include but are not limited to:

 - increase of space available per animal;

-- decrease of density of animals;

-- measures that prevent fecal build-up;
+- measures that prevent faecal build-up;

-- · additional lighting modifications;
+- lighting modifications;

-- behavioral enrichment;
+- behavioural enrichment;

 - temperature and ventilation modifications.